pierreblavy2/simon/readme.md

+# Summary
+This project describe how to do a Simon's say memory game with an arduino nano, 4 RGB leds and switches.

+The code for the arduino is provided.

+Everything is licensed under GPL 3.0+

 # HARDWARE LIST
 ## Controller
 - 1x : arduino nano, the 15 male pins on the arduino must be soldered to face the ground when the USB port faces the sky